jimatas/Zift/docs/Filtering.Dynamic.md

 Zift provides dynamic filtering via string-based filter expressions using the `DynamicFilterCriteria<T>` class.

-This allows filters to be defined at runtime — for example, based on API query parameters, user selections, or configuration files — and translated into safe LINQ queries.
+This allows filters to be defined at runtime â€” for example, based on API query parameters, user selections, or configuration files â€” and translated into type-safe LINQ queries.

 The primary use case is external configuration of filtering conditions, such as via API query parameters or admin tools.

----

-### Overview
+## 1. Overview

 Filter expressions are parsed into a logical model (`FilterTerm`, `FilterCondition`, `FilterGroup`), then translated into expression trees using standard LINQ operators.

 This allows validated, type-safe querying over nested object graphs, including collections.

----

-### Usage
+## 2. Usage

 To apply a dynamic filter: